st143575/CRUX-2023/README.md

      -c ../../../cache \                              # Path to the cache dir which saves the base model and tokenizer --seed 42 \                                      # Random seed
      --max_new_tokens 4096 \                          # Maximum number of tokens to generate (default: 4096)
-     --do_sample False \                              # Whether to sample from the output distribution (default: False, i.e., greedy decoding)
+     --do_sample \                                    # Whether to sample from the output distribution (default: False, i.e., greedy decoding)
-     --temperature 1.0 \                              # Temperture value used to modulate the next token probabilities (default: 1.0)
+     --temperature 0.7 \                              # Temperture value used to modulate the next token probabilities (default: 1.0)
      --top_k 50 \                                     # Number of highest probability vocabulary tokens to keep for top-k sampling (default: 50)
      --top_p 1.0 \                                    # If set to float < 1, only the most probable tokens with probabilities that add up to top_p or higher are kept for sampling (default: 1.0)
-     --num_beams 1 \                                  # Number of beams for beam search (default: 1, i.e., greedy decoding, no beam search)
+     --num_beams 3 \                                  # Number of beams for beam search (default: 1, i.e., greedy decoding, no beam search)
-     --early_stopping False                           # Whether to stop generation when all beam hypotheses have reached the EOS token (default: False)
  ```

 2. Post-process the generated output files to extract structured claim frames in tab-separated format: